newrelic/node-newrelic/README.md

 so we offer a few different tools to help you give us the information we need to provide you useful metrics about your application:

-* we can read the route names from the Express and Restify routers, if you're using them (and as said above, for many of you, this may be all you need)
+* we can read the route names from the Express, Restify, and Hapi routers, if you're using them (and as said above, for many of you, this may be all you need)
 * we offer an API for naming the current request, either with simple names or, if you prefer, grouped into controllers with actions
 * and we support rules stored in your module's configuration that can mark